zinchse/new_portfolio/_posts/2023-10-24-parallel-python.md

 10 RETURN_VALUE
 ```

-**3. After that, Python Virtual Machine is started, which, reading instructions from the `.pyc` file, generates hardware-specific machine code.**
+**3. After that, Python Virtual Machine is started, which, reading instructions from the `.pyc` file, generates hardware-specific machine code:**

 ```markdown
 11101011101101010110
 ```

 Now we can see that to correctly translate instructions from byte code to machine code, we need a separate program -- *interpreter*.
-And for each process, this interpreter is unique.
-Therefore, at no point in time can multiple python threads execute instructions on the processor -- each of those instructions needs the help of the interpreter, which is one.
-Moreover, each thread acquires a special *Global Interpreter Lock* to, for example, *simplify memory management*: if we know that only one thread is running at any given moment, it is easy to keep track of the reference count of all objects, and as a consequence - we can delete then and only when its reference count goes to zero.
+And for each process, this interpreter is *unique*.
+Therefore, at no point in time can multiple python threads execute instructions on the processor - each of those instructions needs the help of the interpreter, which is one.
+Moreover, each thread acquires a special *Global Interpreter Lock* to, for example, *simplify memory management*: if we know that only one thread is running at any given moment, it is easy to keep track of the reference count of all objects, and as a consequence - it's very easy for us to understand which objects can be removed.

 ### Avoiding GIL via `Cython`